WebStandardsFuture/Vision/README.md

 * under-specified and incompletely-implemented formats and APIs limited interoperability;
 * the mobile Web platform took off and created many new technology challenges, but the core web and engines supporting it failed to adapt quickly;
 * browser engines and clients evolved rapidly but unevenly;
-* entertainment and commerce eclipsed knowledge creation and sharing as the predominant use case for the Web;
+* entertainment and commerce over-took knowledge creation and sharing as the most common use case for the Web;
 * rapid change and business considerations led to confusion about what really was a "standard".

 The businesses which depended on the Web generally believed that they spent too much developer time just making their websites work across the range of devices and browsers their customers used.
 A significant number of major IT, telecom, entertainment, and other businesses have thought it good business to invest in the W3C to help make the Web platform work better.
 W3C and WHATWG agreed on the curation and publication of HTML.

 # The Present: Our Situation
-We have treated the Web as only a force for good; and indeed it has been a major catalyst for social change.
+We have treated the Web as only a force for good; and indeed it has been a major cause of social change.
 We are proud of the positive changes: e-commerce,  publishing, instant access to facts, social engagement, entertainment.
 It is time to engage with fundamental questions:

 * Where are the positive impacts on society incompletely realized, and how can we improve them?
-* What negative impacts have we introduced or exacerbated, and how can we mitigate them?
+* What negative impacts have we introduced or exacerbated, and how can we lessen them?

 The Web's phenomenal success has led to many unintended consequences that are starting to inflict significant pain on society: